 Preparation of this accessibility statement

 This statement was prepared on 27 July 2020.
-We reviewed it on 19 April 2021 and updated the statement.
-We will review our accessibility status on a monthly basis and update the statement when needed.
+We reviewed it on 4 July 2022 and updated the statement.
+We will continue to review our accessibility status monthly and update the statement when needed.

-We tested this website on 20 April 2021.
+We tested this website on 1 July 2022.
 We carried out our own testing using automated accessibility testing tool Silktide.
-We scanned over 1000 pages of our site.
+We scanned over 1500 pages and 49 documents of our site.